antoine-amara/staticpack/README.md

 A reusable development environment for a 100% static website or template.

 The website is just pure HTML5/CSS3 and Javascript.
 The final build is managed and created with Webpack4.
 This repo gives a complete development environment for developers who want to construct a static website.
-All this stuff runs with makefiles command inside a Docker containers.
+All this stuff runs with makefiles command inside Docker containers.
 Moreover, we use webpack to bundle the website and webpack-dev-server to run a development server.

 ## Run the development environment